 Hillary’s story – The beginning

 This is Hillary.
-She is six.
+She is five.
 She has big dreams of being a rockstar.
 She is always singing.
 On May 12, 2019 (Mother’s Day), after a blood test, we were called in the middle of the night to bring her to the nearest emergency room immediately.

 Hillary underwent two urgent life-saving blood transfusions.
 She was admitted to the Children’s Hospital of Eastern Ontario (CHEO) and further tests ensued.
 A chest x-ray and surgical bone marrow biopsy revealed that she did not have cancer.
 Samples of her blood were sent out all over the world — London, New Zealand, Vancouver, and California.
 We found ourselves tumbling down the rabbit hole as doctors systematically ruled out over twenty genetic causes and viruses in a race against time to determine the best treatment.